Field Types and Properties

 The unique properties of the VAS field are the following:

-• Tick Attributes - This allows the Form Designer to change the size, spacing, and number of ticks that will be displayed on the scale
+• Tick Attributes - This allows the Form Designer to change the size, spacing, and number of ticks that will be displayed on the scale.

 • Ball Size - Controls the size of the ball the user grabs and slides up and down.

-• Upper Descriptor - Sets the text to be displayed at the high end (top) of the VAS field
+• Upper Descriptor - Sets the text to be displayed at the high end (top) of the VAS field.

-• Lower Descriptor - Sets the text to be displayed at the low end (bottom) of the VAS field
+• Lower Descriptor - Sets the text to be displayed at the low end (bottom) of the VAS field.

-• Number of Steps - Works with the step increment to set the high value of the scale.
-For example, if you have 5 steps and 2-step increments, the top of the scale will be 10.
-If only 1 step increment was used, the max of the scale would be
+• Number of Steps - Works with the step increment to set the scale's high value.
+For example, if you have five steps and 2-step increments, the top of the scale will be 10.
+If only 1 step increment were used, the max of the scale would be 2.

-• Score Box - When the user slides the scale up and down the value or “score” of where the slider stops is shown to the left of the slider control
+• Score Box - When the user slides the scale up and down, the value or “score” of where the slider stops is shown to the left of the slider control.

 • Hide Score Box - If “On” will hide the value or “score” of the slider from the user.